 The student’s written consent is not required for the disclosure of grades, disciplinary action, or other information to parents of students who are dependents for federal income tax purposes.
 Parents requesting information regarding dependent students must demonstrate federal income dependency by submitting their most recent federal income tax return.

-The university has designated the following categories as directory information, which may, at the university’s discretion, be released to the public without consent of the student: name of student, address (local and permanent, including email address), telephone number (local and permanent), photographs, dates of registered attendance, enrollment status (e.g., full time or part time), school or division of enrollment, major field of study, nature and dates of degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+The university has designated the following categories as directory information, which may, at the university’s discretion, be released to the public without consent of the student: name of student, email address, telephone number (local and permanent), photographs, dates of registered attendance, enrollment status (e.g., full time or part time), school or division of enrollment, major field of study, nature and dates of academic awards received, receipt or nonreceipt of degrees, participation in officially recognized activities and sports, and weight and height of members of athletic teams.

 It is the general policy of the university to not release directory information regarding its students unless, in the judgment of the appropriate record custodian or other officials with record access, such release either serves a legitimate educational purpose or is not adverse to the interests and privacy of the student.
-However, the student may request that certain categories of directory information not be released to the public without his/her written consent.
+The student, however, may request that certain categories of directory information not be released to the public without his/her written consent.
 Such requests shall be submitted in accordance with the student records policy of the university.

 This notice is not intended to fully explain students’ rights under FERPA.
 One Stop | Registrar maintains copies of the official Azusa Pacific University Student Records Policy, which contains detailed information and procedures with regard to these rights.
 Students may obtain a copy of the written policy upon request to: